BetonQuest/BetonQuest/docs/index.md

         I’ve been addicted to this plugin since 2020 and once I discovered it my entire server creation experience changed.

-        5/5 Stars absolutely recommended:
+        5/5 stars absolutely recommended:

-        - Huge versatility not only in Quests
+        - Huge versatility not only in quests
         - Perfect for any kind of server not only RPG
-        - Great Community and Discord Support
+        - Great community and discord support
-        - Lovely and passionate Staff that care about the Community opinion
+        - Lovely and passionate staff that care about the community opinion

     === "Sorfune"
         Do you want to make your server the most memorable?
 Then this very flexible and user-friendly plugin will help you!